Postdevelopment theory: Alternatives to development

 While the postdevelopment school provides a plethora of development critiques, it also considers alternative methods for bringing about positive change.
-The postdevelopment school proposes a particular vision of society removed from the discourse of development, modernity, politics, cultural and economic influences from the west, and market oriented and centralized authoritarian societies.
+The postdevelopment school proposes a particular vision of society removed from the discourse of development, modernity, politics, cultural and economic influences from the West, and market oriented and centralized authoritarian societies.

 In his works, Escobar has outlined the common features of postdevelopment thought and societal vision.
-According to Escobar, the postdevelopment school of thought is interested (in terms of searching for an alternative to development) in "local culture and knowledge; a critical stance toward established scientific discourses; and the defense and promotion of localized, pluralistic grassroots movements."
-Grassroots movements, Escobar argues, are "local, pluralistic, and distrust organized politics and development establishment."
+According to him, the postdevelopment school of thought is interested (in terms of searching for an alternative to development) in "local culture and knowledge; a critical stance toward established scientific discourses; and the defense and promotion of localized, pluralistic grassroots movements".
+Grassroots movements, Escobar argues, are "local, pluralistic, and distrust organized politics and development establishment".

 Postdevelopment thought takes inspiration from vernacular societies, the informal sector and frugal rather than materialistic lifestyles.
 Furthermore, postdevelopment theorists advocate for structural changes.
 According to Escobar, postdevelopmental thinking believes that the economy must be based around solidarity and reciprocity; policy must focus on direct democracy; and knowledge systems should be traditional, or at least a hybrid of modern and traditional knowledge.
 Decolonial programmatics include ALBA: The Bolivarian Alliance for the Peoples of Our America, initiated by Fidel Castro and Hugo Chavez in 2004 in response to neoliberal development projects such as FTAA and NAFTA.
 ALBA is analyzed and conceptualized using concepts elaborated by decolonial scholars of the Latin American and Caribbean (LAC) region.
-According to Al-Kassimi, as a decolonial delinking performance, ALBA proposes an alternative to development project that embodies the spirit of Bandung and principles of South-South Cooperation thereby contesting the a priori belief that only (western) knowledge systems informing modernity and civilization lead to economic and social development.
+According to Al-Kassimi, as a decolonial delinking performance, ALBA proposes an alternative to development project that embodies the spirit of Bandung and principles of South-South cooperation thereby contesting the a priori belief that only (Western) knowledge systems informing modernity and civilization lead to economic and social development.

-A recent survey claims that as alternatives to development, "the practice of postdevelopment is already being carried out by actors in and out of development".
-"Postdevelopment in practice begins with the insistence that an enduring diversity of socialities, a multiplicity of southern knowledges and nature/culture assemblages, and postcolonial political economies reveals already existing alternatives."
+In a recent survey from 2019, Postdevelopment in practice, Elise Klein and Carlos Eduardo Morreo claim that "the practice of postdevelopment is already being carried out by actors in and out of development".
+In their book, they try to show how "postdevelopment in practice begins with the insistence that an enduring diversity of socialities, a multiplicity of southern knowledges and nature/culture assemblages, and postcolonial political economies reveals already existing alternatives".